AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= Ctrl+/ comment toggle on the input line.
 	= Any changes to the input text will reset the command history cursor, hit Down to access your last non issued command.

+NAMING CONVENTION:
+	.
+Methods ending with TS are synchronized/threadSafe, it overrides TD idea below.
+	.
+Methods ending with TD will be running in a separate (other than main) thread, therefore they go better if only directly call TS methods.

 DONE:
 	= BaseOutputFilemameOnClass
 	= Log all to file.
 But show only enabled ones